RX-M/kubecon-eu-2019/step06/README.md

   - `--set metadata.namespace=cal-172-31-18-59`- Tells Helm to render each manifest with your namespace
   - `--name cal-172-31-18-59-metrics` - Names the metrics deployment with your initials suffixed by "-metrics"

-This ensures that all helm-rendered assets are placed into the right namespace (though with your context set up in Kubectl, that is optional) and that they're easy to identify.
+This ensures that all Helm-rendered assets are placed into the right namespace (though with your context set up in Kubectl, that is optional) and that they're easy to identify.

+The namespacing for these components is especially important, as this deployment of Prometheus and Grafana will communicate with a pre-deployed master instance of Prometheus to retrieve metrics data about pods and resources under your own namespace.
+Given how many other people may be doing this exercise, you'll definitely appreciate having only your own namespace's resources returned!

 Once deployed, ensure that the Helm chart elements were deployed successfully using `kubectl get all`:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl get all